-Top News: Karnataka BJP leaders meet Amit Shah, to hold second round of talks at 3 pm
+Top news: Karnataka BJP leaders meet Amit Shah, to hold second round of talks at 3 pm

 The biggest stories of the day.